ESC -

 Accommodation :

 Camping : All land above 1200m has been designated a protected area in which wild camping is strictly prohibited.
-There are however official campsites at Albergaria, tucked away at the southern end of the Vale do Zezere, and at Vale do Rossim a few kilometres west of Manteigas.
+There is however the once official, but at of August 2024, abandonded and decaying campsites at Covão da Ametade, tucked away at the southern end of the Vale do Zezere with path and road access.
+Running water is still supplied, the toilet block much neglected but open if you dare.

 Maps & Books